 Sarah has earned a reputation statewide for her legal expertise and courtroom savviness, her calm and compassionate demeanor, and her ability to obtain favorable results for her clients.
 Her experience includes representing clients in challenging, high-conflict family law matters, including difficult child custody disputes and complex community property division for a variety of high net worth clients.

 Earlier in her career, Sarah served in the United States Marine Corps, spending five years working as a Logistics Officer in Okinawa, Japan, and Quantico, Virginia.
-Today, she continues to serve as a Colonel in the Marine Corps Reserve and is the Reserve Officer-in-Charge, Legal Support Section, Pacific.
+Today, she continues to serve as Deputy Director, Reserve Legal Support, Headquarters Marine Corps, Judge Advocate Division, Washington, D.C.
 Because of her military experience and background, military families appreciate and trust in Sarah’s ability to guide them through various family law issues that are specific to service members.

 Sarah formed Schaffer Family Law Group in 2011 after practicing law for four years at Higgs Fletcher & Mack LLP, one of San Diego’s largest law firms.
 She earned a Bachelor of Arts degree from Stanford University, majoring in Spanish and International Relations, and graduating with departmental honors.
 During this time, she spent a year studying at the University of Salamanca in Spain.
 She earned both her Juris Doctor and Master of Laws degree from the University of San Diego.

 She is actively involved with Casa Cornelia Law Center, a public interest law firm providing quality pro bono legal services to victims of human and civil rights violations, and Kids Turn, a non-profit organization supporting children and parents experiencing family separations or military transitions.